Why did you come to Illinois Tech?

 What is the biggest challenge you faced as a student?

 I spent most of life in Selective Enrollment Programs in Chicago Public Schools (CPS) so I had many years of college preparation.
 No one ever told me, however, that there is more than just college to juggle.
 I would have plenty of time for school if I didn't have track meets, meetings, work, friends, a life.
 Also, I wouldn’t be as happy.
-Time management is a thing you will hear about a lot at IIT.
+Time management is a thing you will hear about a lot at Illinois Tech.
 For me that means deleting Hearthstone from my phone and having my sister change the Netflix password during midterms and finals weeks.
 Finding the right balance between work, play and sleep is always a challenge, one that won’t go away when I graduate.

 What do you want to do when you graduate?
 (Alumni – What are doing since you graduated?)